-Leveraging a wide range of molecular biology techniques, we have developed an industry-leading collection of 37 distinct libraries that are comprised of approximately one billion synthetic capsid sequences.
-We next define a the Target Vector Profile that identifies the optimal vector features for the specific tissue type(s) and related set of diseases we seek to target, with the goal of overcoming limitations encountered by conventional AAVs.
-We then deploy Therapeutic Vector Evolution with our capsid libraries in non-human primates (NHP) and use competitive selection to identify targeted and evolved vectors from our libraries that demonstrate the strongest match to the Target Vector Profile.
+Leveraging a wide range of molecular biology techniques, we have developed a collection of 40 distinct libraries that are comprised of approximately one billion synthetic capsid sequences.
+We next define a Target Vector Profile that identifies the optimal vector features for the specific tissue type(s) and related set of diseases we seek to target, with the goal of overcoming limitations encountered by conventional AAVs.
+We then deploy Therapeutic Vector Evolution with our capsid libraries in NHPs and use competitive selection to identify targeted and evolved vectors from our libraries that demonstrate the strongest match to the Target Vector Profile.
+Our three lead vectors have unique structural changes as compared to the conventional naturally occurring AAV capsid as shown below.